You-Gao/Blog/_work/2024-10-09-performing-archives.md

 [^1]: I find it funny because after going through half the course my own conception of an archive seems to have aligned with what the author wrote.
 [^2]: An archive of the US could our financial debts, memorials, there is a a lot of records.
 An archive of a major could be the alumni list.
 An archive of a date could be any memoria from it
 [^3]: I have to point out that even indigenous conceptions of the archives heavily challenges Western conceptions of them.
 As Sky Women and the land can be said to have knowledge, but the temporalities are more fractured and non-linear.
-[^4]: The additional information is information that is not "found" inside the archive.
+[^4]: The additional information is information that is not "*found*" inside the archive.
 [^5]: My final project actually can be thought of as performing global archives as well: [link](https://blog.yougao.dev/assets/work/archives/annotated-drawing.pdf)
 [^6]: